pcastellanoescuder/POMAShiny/app/mds/help.md

 #### Boxplot

-This tab provides a highly interactive boxplot that shows all data features by their different study groups.
-Each feature is represented by as many boxplots as there are groups in the study.
+This tab provides a highly interactive boxplot of all data features groupped by their different study groups.
 Different visualization parameters are available in this tab:

 -   Features to plot: By default this box is empty because all features are plotted.
 However, by selecting some specific features in this box, only these features are plotted
 -   Show points: By turning on this button, points corresponding to each sample are shown in each feature boxplots.
-If your data contain many features, this option can slow down the interactive display
+If your data contain many features, this option can slow down the interactive visualization
--   Split boxes: By default study group boxplots are overlapped in each feature.
-By turning on this button, study group boxplots are splitted in each feature.
-Only recommended if features selected to show are not too many (maximum 10 features)
+-   Split boxes: By default, boxplots of each feature are divided into the study groups.
+However, these boxplots can be overlapped by switching off this option

 <img src="pix/boxplot.png" width="80%"/>